kwaledesign/Coding-Standards/README.md

 * Multiple modifiers may be used at once.
 * Most common example of a modifier is the Module state e.g. .is-active, .is-collapsed, .is-disabled.
-* A modifier is an aditional css class for a block or element
+* A modifier is an aditional css class for a block or element.
+This clearly indicates a modifiers relationship to its module or subcomponent and also prevents the modifiers styles from applying outside of its scope.
 * Element and block modifiers are applied in the same way.

-* This clearly indicates a modifiers relationship to its module or subcomponent and also prevents the modifiers styles from applying outside of its scope.

-Example:
-    .m-current-events--body.no-border {...}
-    .m-current-events__featured-story--body.no-border {...}
-Modifiers are chainable, but doing so is good indicator of re-evaluating the necessity for moving those styles into their own module or submodule.
+* Modifiers are chainable, but doing so is good indicator of re-evaluating the necessity for moving those styles into their own module or submodule.

-Example:
-   .is-pressed
-Can be added to an element with the class
-    .btn
-Which triggers both a change in style and a change in behavior.

 #### State